 First session is free.

-I operate a sliding scale for fees based on the individual's circumstances.
-They are payable at each session by cash/cheque/bank transfer or monthly in advance.
+I work on-line and I operate a sliding scale for fees based on the individual's circumstances.
+They are payable at each session by bank transfer or monthly in advance.
 Please call for further details.

 Fees are revised every two years.